Brand name: Interceptor, Milbemite

 Toxic reactions (as in overdose) include dilated pupils, drooling, incoordination, fever, seizures, coma and death.

-Milbemycin oxime is not approved for pregnancy and lactation.
+Milbemycin oxime is not approved for use during pregnancy and lactation.

 Milbemycin oxime tablets should be stored in the blister packs provided by the manufacturer.
 Store at room temperature.